anothercookiecrumbles/prototype-dynamic-loading/README.md

 e.g.: http://127.0.0.1:5000/subtract?a=1&b=2 should return -1.
 Similarly, http://127.0.0.1:5000/add?a=1&b=2 should return 3.

+If you attempt to run the above commands (add/subtract) before loading the modules, you'll get an error.

 There are a couple of assumptions here:
 1. The class name is the titlecase version of the module name (this won't necessarily be the case, but perhaps we can drive this off config?)